Ozimops halli

-Ozimops halli, also referred to as the Cape York free-tailed bat, is a species of molossid bat found at the Cape York Peninsula in Australia.
+Ozimops halli, also referred to as the Cape York free-tailed bat, is a species of molossid bat which is endemic to the Cape York Peninsula of northern Australia.

 Taxonomy

 A species of genus Ozimops, both taxa emerging in the publication of new species and generic combinations of mostly Australian molossid bats.
 Prior to this, an analysis of populations in the regions in 1988 had identified this group as Mormopterus species 5 (populations S and T)'.
 Specimens have previously been described as Mormopterus ridei, at least in part, or other uncertainty in paraphyletic groups once referred to as the planiceps complex.
 The generic combination of this species was inferred by the elevation of a subgenus to genus Ozimops.
 The first publication of the species was in 2014, allying it to a subgenus of the group under revision as Mormopterus (Ozimops) halli.

 The common names also include Cape York free-tailed bat.

 The type specimen, a male, was obtained on 7 November 2006 by four collectors (Note: Collectors: Terry Reardon, Stanley Flavel, Luke Hogan and Annette Scanlon.) at the Ironbark Dam in the Oyala Thumotang National Park.
 The epithet refers to a conservation advocate of bats, Leslie Hall, which the authors gave in honour of his contribution to chiropteran research.